loftusa/onramp/Server-Administration-Notes.md

 ### How the remaining steps of login work

+See [this medium post](https://medium.com/@fengliplatform/understanding-nss-and-pam-using-a-ssh-example-80512eb0f39e) that explains the services we use for login on client machines in our little clusters.

-On ubuntu, login is mediated by the "GNU Name Service Switch" (nsswitch) which is responsible for figuring resolving who the username resolves to when you try to log in.
+On ubuntu, user identification is mediated by the "GNU Name Service Switch" (nsswitch) which is responsible for figuring resolving who the username resolves during login.
 The `/etc/nsswitch.conf` configuration file has a line `passwd: files systemd sss` which means that usernames and passwords are drawn from (1) first the standard linux files such as `/etc/passwd`, which will have local accounts like `localdavidbau`; (2) then the systemd service which enforces `root` should exist even if not listed in `/etc/passwd`; then (3) the system sercurity services (sss) daemon which knows how to use an LDAP server, and which will resolve ordinary network accounts like `davidbau`.

-In our cluster, The "System Security Services Daemon" SSSD does the work of checking network login; it is configured at `/etc/sssd/sssd.conf`.
-That file tells SSSD how to reach the LDAP server, which is used to check or change the password, and which returns the cluster-wide numeric userid for a username.
+In our cluster, The "System Security Services Daemon" SSSD knows how to talk to LDAP; it is configured at `/etc/sssd/sssd.conf`.
+That file tells SSSD how to reach the LDAP server, which is used to get the cluster-wide numeric userid for a username.
+It can also check or change the password.

+When it comes time to actually collect a password, linux consults the Pluggable Authentication System (PAM) which is configured in files within `/etc/pam.d`.
+Specifically, we also set up PAM to consult with SSS for both checking and changing the password, which again, knows how to talk to LDAP.

+SSSD needs to use a trusted encrypted connection to transmit passwords.
+We have a self-signed certificate that we use to trust the encryption used by the LDAP server; that trusted certificate is listed in `/etc/ssl/certs/ca-certificates.crt`.

+Once the user is authenticated (their password is OK), they're given their userid and they can log in.
+The first thing done at login is to change to their home directory (by convention we have it as the `/share/u/[username]` directory), but on first login that directory does not yet exist.

+We also set up `/etc/ldap/ldap.conf` that also describes how to read the LDAP server (I don't think this is used by the login process).
+This file allows the `ldapsearch` utility to run on all client machines, e.g., `ldapsearch -x` lists all the public information about users within the LDAP system on the cluster.

+All these configuration files are installed by the ansible script `ldapclient.yml`.

 ## Topics Needed